-Figure 5-10: Basic example with WiFi and two Cellular links
+Figure 15 - Basic example with WiFi and two Cellular links

-Note: This graph is intended to provide a basic introduction to how policies use scoring to switch between links.
+Note: this graph is intended to provide a basic introduction to how policies use scoring to switch between links.
 In practice, other factors such as a WiFi device's Association Settling Period mean that switches won't happen instantaneously.

-Tip: A priority score of 100 with a penalty of 300 and a 120 second recovery time, make for good, "granular" numbers to use because they make it easy to monitor switchovers (e.g. via logging) when using the Dynamic Priority policy.
+Tip: a priority score of 100 with a penalty of 300 and a 120 second recovery time, make for good, "granular" numbers to use because they make it easy to monitor switchovers (e.g. via logging) when using the Dynamic Priority policy.
 In particular a 120 second recovery time will allow for a ping monitor to occur every 30 seconds so that three pings occur during the recovery period.

-See Dynamic Priority Policy on page 63 for a summary of this policy's settings.
+See Appendix A.1.1 - Dynamic Priority Policy for a summary of this policy's settings.